sumanb007/System-Admin-Labs/Mail-Servers-setup.md

 What it means:

 - Amavis worker [5164] received this message on port 10026
-- ORIGINATING/MYNETS = Amavis recognized this as outbound mail from a trusted local network (MYNETS = 10.10.10.0/24 in your config)
+- ORIGINATING/MYNETS = Amavis recognized this as outbound mail from a trusted local network (MYNETS = 10.10.10.0/24 in config)
 - 2WJBQ0bh4YSV = Amavis's own internal mail ID (different from Postfix Queue ID)
 - This is the first Amavis pass — checks if it should be signed, scanned, relayed